thunthirik68-afk/ICT_105_TechTitans_MVP/docs/selected_opportunity.md

 ### NUF Scoring Explaination

 The Attendance Check System was selected based on the NUF (New, Useful, Feasible) scoring process.
 Among the evaluated ideas, the QR Code Attendance System achieved the highest score of 26/30.
-The idea is useful because it simplifies attendance tracking for students and lecturers, reduces manual errors, and saves time.
-It is considered new compared to traditional paper-based attendance methods and is feasible to develop using available web technologies, QR code libraries, and the team's current technical skills.
-Therefore, the team selected this opportunity as the most practical and impactful project for the semester.
+The idea is useful because it simplifies attendance tracking, reduces manual errors, saves time, and improves attendance accuracy through location verification.
+Combining QR code scanning with GPS validation helps prevent students from checking in remotely or sharing attendance access with others.

 ### Team Feasibility

 The project aligns with the team's skills in web development, database management, UI/UX design, and system analysis.
-QR code functionality can be implemented using existing libraries, making development achievable within the available timeframe.
+QR code functionality can be implemented using existing libraries, while GPS location verification can be integrated through browser or smartphone geolocation APIs.
+Both technologies are widely available and achievable within the semester timeframe.

 ## Why This Is Feasible Without IoT or Advanced Cybersecurity